The web pages could use an overhaul

 What are your thoughts about external Adobe XMPsdk? #941

-#22 Updated by Andreas Huggel over 1 year ago
+#22 Updated by Andreas Huggel almost 2 years ago

 Yes, that's right, thanks for the reminder about the Casio makernotes!

 Alan, it's linked to the source code insofar as that the API doc is generated from the header files.
 So it's easier to release it all together.
 I vote for an early 0.26 release, once the website is ready and I've looked into #1116.

 Robin, no I don't have access to someone with Adobe Illustrator.
 That's ok, not something urgent.
 Everything related to the XMPSDK, both upgrading it and (more so) externalizing it is hairy.

 #23 Updated by Robin Mills almost 2 years ago

 Let's not bother about the Logo font.
 I spent a little time on this yesterday.
 It's easy to change, however finding "better" is subjective.
 I also tried drawing "Exiv2" with lines (instead of a font).
 That's easy as well, but better?
 Once more, it's very subjective.

 Can you do one of three things with XMPsdk:

 1) Move it to "Target" 1.0 (it'll be done eventually)